tsmall/rabbithole/about/index.md

 # Our Mission

-Sensory overload and academic pressure go hand in hand with growing up in the big city.
-The Rabbit Hole&rsquo;s mission is to provide a place of peace and release for your child, to provide them the tools for a balanced and creative life.
+The Rabbit Hole&rsquo;s mission is to encourage your child&rsquo;s natural sense of play and creativity.
+By providing an environment that promotes peace and balance, we give them the tools for a creative and imaginative life.

 # About Us

-The Rabbit Hole Studio offers classes for ages 4&ndash;10 that combines the release of creative play and imagination with the peace of balance and centering through yoga.
+The Rabbit Hole Studio offers classes for ages 4&ndash;6 and 7&ndash;10 that combines the release of creative play and imagination with the peace of balance and centering through yoga.

 Our teaching partners understand the academic pressures and sensory overload a child faces living in NYC.
 Because we face it too!
 In the